davissong/first_reposit/.github/ISSUE_TEMPLATE/user-story-custom-issue-template.md

 ---

+ID: created when template is used
+Title: Created when template is used
+Related To Epic: #
-As a user I need to have
+Description: As a User, I want, so that..
+Acceptance Criteria
+Risk: